philK59/natureworks.org.uk/content/article/conduct.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible <support@forestgarden.wales>.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible <hello@natureworks.org.uk>.

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.